kyrylolvov/weather-app/README.md

 ## ☀️ Weather App

-Weather web app to search for current and forecasted weather across the globe.
+An API powered weather web application to search for todays and next five days weather across the globe.

 ### Description